-So, if you live within one kilometre from the school of your choice, your child will have proximity advantage as he/she will be given top priority on the acceptance list, i.e. your child is accepted first.
-This priority is followed by those who live between one kilometre and two kilometres.
+So, if you live within one kilometer from the school of your choice, your child will have proximity advantage as he/she will be given top priority on the acceptance list, i.e. your child is accepted first.
+This priority is followed by those who live between one kilometer and two kilometers.
 What a huge relief for many Singaporean parents, especially those applying in Phase 2B and 2C where balloting is applicable when there is more demand than supply!

 According to the media reports: